weikanggong/sKPCR/README.md

 3. **Variable of interest file:** One column.
 The file format should be either a ".txt" file or a ".npy" file, with each row representing a subject and column representing a variable.
 The number of rows should be the same as the number of subjects, the order should be also in alphabetical order according to the names of your rfMRI data.
 (Note: we only support binary and continuous phenotypes, e.g. for case-control study, the labels of two groups are 0 and 1).

-4. **covariates file:** Multiple columns.
+4. **Covariates file:** Multiple columns.
 The file format should be either a ".txt" file or a ".npy" file, with each row representing a subject and each column representing a variable.
 (Note: you can only include binary and continuous variables here, categorical variable should be transformed to dummy variables (multiple columns of 0 and 1)).

-5. **mask_file:** a binary mask (.nii.gz or .nii format) of your fMRI data.
+5. **Mask file:** a binary mask (.nii.gz or .nii format) of your fMRI data.

 6. **Number of components:** must be < your sample size (usually <100 is OK).